Discover more from Brighter Days, Darker Nights

 Methodical, Personal, and Flexible

-This new coaching program is for the second type of person, and that is why I’m creating this as a year long program!
-I’ve broken the information down into 13 topics—one for each cycle of the lunar year.
-Each topic has 2 lessons, so if you join the program, you will get a new lesson every other week.
+This new learning program is for the second type of person, and that is why I’m creating this as an ongoing learning community.
+I’ve broken the information down into ~13 topics for the first year and then you have the opportunity to request topics for topics in year 2 and beyond.
+Each topic has 2 lessons, each at least 20 minutes long plus recommended reading and activities to fascilitate integration of the knowledge.
 At this gentle pace, you will have plenty of time to ruminate and feel out how the information sits with you.

-As I know many are interested in this information not only for themselves, but also to teach and pay it forward, the 1-1 coaching is where you can dedicate your efforts to your personal life -AND/OR- to your existing wellness practice and how you find innovative ways to incorporate this wisdom for your clients.
+As I know many are interested in this information not only for themselves, but also to teach and pay it forward, all members of my new program get a free 1-1 coaching call to chat about your personal life -AND/OR- to your existing wellness practice and how you find innovative ways to incorporate this wisdom for your clients.
 I did marketing coaching for nearly 10 years before following my passion into birth work, and I still enjoy strategizing about the business side of things, too.

-Thus, while program is meant to be steady and methodical through the educational component, through the 1-1 coaching component it can flexibly support the different transformations you may be exploring around this circadian and quantum biologic perspective.
+Thus, while this program is meant to be steady and methodical through the educational component, through the 1-1 coaching component and Q&As available in the chat and through DMs, it can flexibly support the different transformations you may be exploring around this circadian and quantum biologic perspective.

-I’m offering this at an amazing price right now, with early bird pricing you can take advantage of until Nov.
-1st.
+I’m offering this at an amazing price right now, with early bird pricing you can take advantage.

 Learn more and claim your spot in the program here: